An extroverted society

 - They like loneliness

 In short, introverts simply work differently than extroverts.
-There’s not one way of working that is better than the other.
-It’s just that the way introverts work isn’t favored in today’s society.
+There’s no one way of working that is better than the other.
+It’s just that the way introverts work isn’t favoured in today’s society.

 Introverts at work & in meeting

 In the workplace, extroverts are often favoured.
 Just think about the recruitment process.
 Visit some job search websites and it will hit you.
 People are asked to stand out in every possible way.
 Not always easy for introverts.

 Also, think of meetings.
 Introverts sometimes struggle to take their place.
 Extroverts enjoy sharing ideas while introverts often take more time to think before speaking.
 They are less spontaneous, so the ideas of extroverts are more likely to be retained.